single-cell-data/SOMA/brainstorming.md

 Parameters:

 - ids - the rows to read.
 Defaults to 'all'.
-Non-indexed dataframes are addressable with a row offset (uint), a row-offset range (slice) or a list of both.
-Indexed dataframes are addressable, for each dimension, by value, a value range (slice) or a list of both.
+Coordinates for each dimension may be specified by value, a value range (slice) or a list of both.
 - column_names - the named columns to read and return.
 Defaults to all.
 - batch_size - a [`SOMABatchSize`](#SOMABatchSize), indicating the size of each "batch" returned by the read iterator.
 Defaults to `auto`.
 - partition - an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.